Bobby Witt Jr. Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the second-best in MLB.
+- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks first in the league.

-- The Blue Jays' 3.74 team ERA ranks second across all MLB pitching staffs.
+- The Blue Jays' 3.74 team ERA ranks first across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 171 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- The Blue Jays rank 16th in baseball in home runs surrendered (172 total, 1.2 per game).

-- Kikuchi (9-5) is looking for his 10th victory when he takes the mound for the Blue Jays in his 28th start of the season.
-He's put together a 3.63 ERA in 143 2/3 innings pitched, with 152 strikeouts.

-- The left-hander's last time out came on Sunday against the Colorado Rockies, when he went 4 2/3 innings, surrendering two earned runs while giving up six hits.
+- In his most recent time out on Sunday, the right-hander tossed four innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.